-- Warm water and milk together in saucepan until warm to touch.
-Place yeast, water and milk in bowl of stand mixer and using spatula, stir until yeast is dissolved.
+- Warm water and milk together in a saucepan until warm to touch.
+Place yeast, water, and milk in the bowl of stand mixer and using a spatula, stir until yeast is dissolved.

 - Add flour and salt and fit the mixer with the dough hook.
-Turn mixer on lowest setting to avoid flour flying up.
+Turn mixer on the lowest setting to avoid flour flying up.
 Turn mixer on and off in a few short pulses, just to dampen the flour.
-Increase mixer speed to medium low and mix 2 minutes, just until flour is moistened.
-At this point you will have a fairly shaggy mass.
-Scrape sides and bottom of bowl with rubber spatula.
+Increase mixer speed to medium-low and mix 2 minutes, just until flour is moistened.
+At this point, you will have a fairly shaggy mass.
+Scrape sides and bottom of the bowl with rubber spatula.
 Set mixer to low and add eggs one at a time, followed by sugar and vanilla bean paste.

 - Lightly butter another mixing bowl and transfer dough to it.
 Cover with plastic wrap and leave at room temperature until nearly doubled in size, about 40 – 60 minutes, depending on how warm the kitchen is.

-- Deflate dough by lifting up the edges and letting fall into middle of bowl.
-Cover bowl with plastic wrap and put it in refrigerator.
-Repeat same process every 30 minutes until dough stops rising.
+- Deflate the dough by lifting up the edges and letting fall into the middle of the bowl.
+Cover bowl with plastic wrap and put it in the refrigerator.
+Repeat the same process every 30 minutes until dough stops rising.
 This should take about 2 hours.
 Leave the covered dough in the refrigerator to chill overnight.

 - The next morning, take the dough of refrigerator about 60 minutes before working with it.